simplezhli/flutter_deer/README-EN.md

 ## English | [中文](README.md)

-This project is an exercise project for individuals to learn Flutter.
+This project is an exercise in learning Flutter for personal growth and development.

-Realize specific design effects by setting, modifying, combining self-contained widgets and customizing to meet the needs of daily development.
+To achieve specific design outcomes and meet the demands of daily development, one may employ the methods of configuring, modifying, combining pre-existing components, and customizing.

-See the design catalog for the design drawings of this project.
+The design plans for this project can be found in the "design" directory.
+You may utilize these plans to practice with a specific goal in mind.
+Any implementation is solely based on personal comprehension and learning.
+Should there be any superior implementation strategies, I welcome the opportunity for discussion.

 ## Preview

-The effect of some pages is as follows:
+Some of the page effects are as follows:

 | ![](./preview/Screenshot_1.png)    |  ![](./preview/Screenshot_2.png)    | ![](./preview/Screenshot_3.png)   |  ![](./preview/Screenshot_4.png)   |
 | :--------------------------------: | :---------------------------------: | :-------------------------------: | :-------------------------------:  |